 1. L-Citrulline Malate

-This is an essential amino acid, which means that you have to take it in with your diet (1).
+This is an essential amino acid, which means that you have to take it in with your diet .
 It’s not something that your body can synthesize, which means you can end up lacking in it.

 In a recent study, a much clearer direct and indirect connection was established between L-citrulline malate and the human cardiovascular system, where it can help to relax blood vessels and boost nitric oxide levels.

 This, in turn, will increase blood flow, which will result in more blood, oxygen, and nutrients getting to your muscles.

 Because it basically has no side effects, this is a good one to see on the label.

-It doesn’t really give you a better pump but instead will help to improve your strength and endurance .
+It doesn’t really give you the best pump but instead, it will help to improve your strength and endurance .
 It’s a critical substance for every cell in your body to process energy.